Open Books Prison Book Project

 The Prison Book Project sends free books to indigent prisoners in Florida prisons.
-Serves people in Florida only.
+Florida only.

 Innocence Project of Florida

-Accepts cases of actual innocence in Florida; DNA and Non-DNA cases.
+Accepts cases of actual innocence in Florida state; DNA and Non-DNA cases.
 Does not accept federal cases or cases on direct appeal.
+Conviction must be final.
 Also provides transitional and aftercare services to exonerees.
-Serves Florida only.
+Serves Florida state convictions only.

 Connecticut Innocence Project